 Heavier levels of nitrous can reduce your sense of hearing, which can be helpful for patients who have a difficult time listening to dental drills and other equipment noises.
-For some patients, it even decreases the gag reflex, making it easier for Dr. Puig to complete your treatment.
+For some patients, it even decreases the gag reflex, making it easier for Dr. Patel to complete your treatment.
 A very few patients feel nauseous during nitrous oxide administration – if this happens, just tell us and we will decrease the amount or turn it off.

-For patients who don't respond well to nitrous oxide, or prefer another method of sedation, oral sedation is another way to reduce your anxiety and relax you without putting you to sleep.
-Dr. Elena Puig is a DOCS (Dental Organization for Conscious Sedation) certified dentist with specialized training in sedation dentistry.
+For patients who don’t respond well to nitrous oxide, or prefer another method of sedation, oral sedation is another way to reduce your anxiety and relax you without putting you to sleep.

-Dr. Puig is qualified to offer a variety of oral medications which can be taken upon your arrival in our office and adjusted throughout the appointment if needed.
+Dr. Patel is qualified to offer a variety of oral medications which can be taken upon your arrival in our office and adjusted throughout the appointment if needed.
 Each type of medication has a slightly different effect.
-Dr. Puig will decide which medication is best depending on a variety of factors, including the wishes and needs of the patient, the patient's medical history, and any medications the patient is already on.
+Dr. Patel will decide which medication is best depending on a variety of factors, including the wishes and needs of the patient, the patient’s medical history, and any medications the patient is already on.

 Patients who receive oral sedation report feeling relaxed; drowsy but not enough to fall asleep; slightly lightheaded; or simply carefree and unconcerned.
 Oral sedation can also dull the noise of the dental tools, and relax the jaw while minimizing gag reflex.